Visitors to the KBRB web-site may listen live 24 hours a day, with newscasts between 6 and 10 a.m., noon to 1 p.m. and evening news 5:45 to 6 p.m.

 * KBRB has office space available.
 Anyone interested in office space can contact Graig Kinzie at 387-1400.
 KBRB’s rental rates are extremely competitive, and all utilities are included.

-* Help Wanted: Sandhills Care Center is seeking qualified, licensed RNs and LPNs to join their team.
+* Help Wanted: Sandhills Care Center is seeking qualified, licensed RNs, LPNs and CNAs to join their team.
 If you strive to make a difference in the Long Term Care community – join them!
 Competitive wages and a developing benefit package is available.
 Full or part time, night and day shifts are available as well as weekend/night pay differentials.
-If interested, please call Stephanie Rucker at 308-360-3399 or fill out an application online by going to www.sandhillscarecenter.com.
+If interested, please call Administrator Stephanie Rucker at the Sandhills Care Center at 402-387-1294 or fill out an application online by going to www.sandhillscarecenter.com.

 GARAGE SALES & AUCTIONS: